frictionlessdata/datapackage/source/data-packages.rst

   * If present, the name MUST be unique amongst all resources in this data package.
+  * The name SHOULD be invariant, meaning that it SHOULD NOT change when a data package is updated, unless the new package version should be considered a distinct package, e.g. due to significant changes in structure or interpretation.
+Version distinction SHOULD be left to the version field.
+As a corollary, the name also SHOULD NOT include an indication of time range covered.
   * The name SHOULD be usable in a url path and SHOULD therefore consist only of alphanumeric characters plus ".", "-" and "_".
   * It would be usual for the name to correspond to the file name (minus the